Race Recap: Surf Coast Century, 50km

 One thing for certain, running an ultra is all mental.
 Your mind will give up well before your legs will.

 These last few months have been a huge mental struggle for me.
 With the build-up of big training weeks and stresses at work, sometimes things burst at the seams.
-Tears were shed, but with the help of family, friends, work colleagues I got the support and understanding I needed to get through.
+Tears were shed, but with the help of family, friends, and work colleagues I got the support and understanding I needed to get through.

 If you do decide to tackle an ultra, set yourself up with a good support network.
 You will need them more than you realise.